arthurflor23/handwritten-text-recognition/README.md

 -   `--synthetic-image-ratio`: Synthetic image ratio in synthesis and recognition workflow.
 -   `--synthetic-text-ratio`: Synthetic text ratio in synthesis and recognition workflow.
 -   `--synthetic-style-ratio`: Synthetic style ratio in synthesis and recognition workflow.
+-   `--synthetic-step-factor`: Synthetic step factor in synthesis and recognition workflow.

 #### Training